zihadul10101/e-commerce-mern-project/README.md

 ## response Handler controller for error or success
 ## GET /api/user/:id -> get a single user by id
 ## How to create services in the backend
+## Delete/api/user/:id -> delete a single user by id